l-vo/slideshow-form/index.md

 ---

-class: request_handler
+class: request_handler2

 # Request handler

-The Form component provides 2 implementations of `RequestHandlerInterface`
+The Form component currently provides 2 implementations of `RequestHandlerInterface`:
 - `NativeRequestHandler` that retrieves request data from php superglobals (*$_GET*, *$_POST*...)

 - `HttpFoundationRequestHandler` that retrieves request data from an HttpFoundation request object

+.note[
+*Note: a pull request is opened on the `psr-http-message-bridge` to introduce a `Psr7RequestHandler`.*
+]

 ---